storj/docs/app/learn/page.md

 ## Features

-Developers have a wide range of choices for S3-compatible object storage, but Storj DCS provides a number of key advantages to help developers build more secure and private applications:
+Developers have a wide range of choices for S3-compatible object storage, but Storj provides a number of key advantages to help developers build more secure and private applications:

 {% quick-links %}
 {% quick-link %}